sukalas-zz/workout/README.md

 ### Available commands:

-1. t (title)
+1. #t (title)
-2. u (list = default)
+2. #u (list = default)

-The project if a proof of concept for now, I will move it further if I see further usage.
+The project if a proof of concept for now, I will progress it further if I see further usage for it.

 Check it out [here](https://sukalas.github.io/workout/)